Katy Keene: Reception

 The character was ranked 57th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.
 In 2014, comparisons were made between pop star Katy Perry and Katy Keene, but Perry denied basing any of her image or costumes on the character and expressed surprise at the apparent similarities.

 Television adaptation

 In August 2018, Roberto Aguirre-Sacasa, Chief Creative Officer of Archie Comics and creator of The CW television series Riverdale revealed that a spin-off of the series was in the works at the network.
 He said that the potential spin-off would be "very different from Riverdale" and that it would be produced "in [the 2018–19] development cycle."
 On January 23, 2019, The CW issued an official pilot order for the potential series, titled Katy Keene, that will reportedly follow "the lives and loves of four iconic Archie Comics characters — including fashion legend-to-be Katy Keene — as they chase their twenty-something dreams in New York City.
 This musical dramedy chronicles the origins and struggles of four aspiring artists trying to make it on Broadway, on the runway and in the recording studio."

+The series itself lasted for 13 episodes, all aired in 2020.
+Several characters from the Katy Keene series (including Katy herself) made brief appearances on Riverdale shortly before the Katy Keene series debuted, and continued to appear on Riverdale even after Katy Keenes cancellation.